This handprint eagle craft is a fun and simple way to get kids excited about crafting and learning at the same time!

 It’s great entertainment for a rainy day; kids will love completing the animal images and learning while they play.

-These free forest animal I spy printables will keep the kiddos entertained for hours!
-Not only can kids work on their problem-solving skills and counting, but they’ll have a wild time hunting for woodland critters.
+These free forest animal I spy printables will keep the kids entertained for hours!
+Not only can they work on their problem-solving skills and counting, but they’ll also have a wild time hunting for woodland critters.

 It’s an adventure they won’t forget – the perfect way to bring the outdoors inside and have a roar-some day!